WoltLab/docs.woltlab.com/docs/tutorial/series/part_4.md

 ## Package Functionality

-In addition to the existing functions from [part 3](part_3.md), the package will provide the following possibilities/functions after this part of the tutorial:
+In addition to the existing functions from [part 3](part_3.md), the package will provide the following functionality after this part of the tutorial:

 - Creating boxes dynamically listing people
 - Filtering the people listed in boxes using conditions